jhawthorn/rapidjson-ruby/README.md

 ActiveSupport::JSON::Encoding.json_encoder = RapidJSON::ActiveSupportEncoder
 ```

-This makes `model.to_json` ~15x faster, and `nested_hash.to_json` ~27x faster (compred using Rails 7.0)
+This makes `model.to_json` ~15x faster, and `nested_hash.to_json` ~27x faster (compared using Rails 7.0)

 ## JSON gem compatibility

-Contrary to some other JSON libraries, `RapidJSON` doesn't provice a monkey patch to entirely replace the stdlib JSON gem.
+Contrary to some other JSON libraries, `RapidJSON` doesn't provide a monkey patch to entirely replace the stdlib JSON gem.

 However it does provide a module that behave like the stdlib JSON gem and that can be used to monkey patch existing code.